I thought it was about time I rewrote this, I think I wrote it the first week I started blogging. My how things have changed.

 Oh and I’m a real girl outside of blogging, running and swimming too:

 I was 160 pounds and 5’3 throughout middle school.
 9th grade, I began going to the gym, not eating pizza at swim meets and lost a bit of weight (and went a little faster in races too).
 I had no clue about fitness, I just didn’t hoard cookies.
-Throughout high school, I just got longer and leaner.
+Throughout high school, I just got taller and leaner.
 I have always had self confidence issues but what girl hasn’t?

 To clear this up-I have never been diagnosed with any sort of eating disorder.
 I seem to get that a lot but I just love working out and mostly running.
 I have learned through college, that the key is balance.
 Sometimes I eat well-and sometimes I don’t.